citusdata/citus_docs/use_cases/timeseries.rst

 1. Most queries access a very small subset of the most recent data
 2. Older data is periodically expired (deleted/dropped)

 Keep in mind that, in the wrong situation, reading all these partitions can hurt overhead more than it helps.
-However in the right situations it is quite helpful.
+However, in the right situations it is quite helpful.
 For example, when keeping a year of time series data and regularly querying only the most recent week.

 Scaling Timeseries Data on Citus
 --------------------------------